ThrowTheSwitch/Ceedling/README.md

    ```shell
    docker run -it --rm throwtheswitch/<image>:<tag>
    ```
-1. Look up the Ceedling gem’s installation path from within the container
+1. Look up the Ceedling gem’s root installation path from within the container

    ```shell
    dev | ~/project > gem info ceedling
    ```
+1. Look beneath the root installation path from (1) to find the specific path for Ceedling (e.g. /var/lib/gems/3.1.0/gems/ceedling-1.0.0/)
 1. Exit the container
-1. Restart the container with the gem installation volume mapping and any other command line options you need
+1. Restart the container with the Ceedling gem installation volume mapping from (2) and any other command line options you need

    ```shell
    docker run -it --rm -v /my/local/ceedling/repo:<container gem path> -v /my/local/experiment/path:/home/dev/project throwtheswitch/<image>:<tag>